2025-09-10

 But, as Jennifer points out, the best outcomes can often come when human experts are involved early, and not as a last resort.

 “On some of our healthcare and finance projects, it has been human reviewers who caught subtle but critical errors that the system would never have flagged.
 These are not “nice-to-have” checks, they are the reason the outputs are trusted.
-From my perspective, human-in-the-loop is what makes AI usable in the real world, because the real world is shaped by humans”
+Human-in-the-loop is what makes AI usable in the real world.”

 Jennifer Nacinelli